-Before using your modem, it will be necessary to select the country where you are actually using it.
-The detailed procedure for selecting the actual country is explained in Configuring your modem in the Software User Guide.
+Before using your modem, you will need to select the country where you are actually using it.
+The detailed procedure for selecting the country is explained in Configuring your modem in the software guide.

 Using power saving modes

 When you use a battery as the source of power for your computer, you can take advantage of power management settings to conserve battery life.
 In addition to the normal operating mode, which allows you to turn off specific devices, your computer has two distinct power saving modes: Standby and Hibernate.
 When using battery power, you should be aware that the computer automatically enters Hibernate mode when the remaining battery charge drops below 7 percent, regardless of the power management setting you select.